The Producers (1967 film): Casting

 Dustin Hoffman was originally cast as Liebkind.
 According to Brooks, late on the night before shooting began, Hoffman begged Brooks to let him out of his commitment to do the role so he could audition for the starring role in The Graduate.
-Brooks was aware of the film, which co-starred Anne Bancroft (later Brooks' wife), and, skeptical that Hoffman would get the role, agreed to let him audition.
+Brooks was aware of the film, which co-starred his now-wife Bancroft, and, skeptical that Hoffman would get the role, agreed to let him audition.
 When Hoffman did win the role of Ben Braddock, Brooks called in Kenneth Mars as Liebkind.
 Mars was originally invited because Brooks envisioned him as Roger De Bris, given he played a gay psychiatrist on Broadway.
-Instead, Mars was interested in Liebkind's role, which was his film debut and had him remain on the role while not filming as method acting.
+Instead, Mars was interested in the Liebkind role, which became his film debut.
+He remained in character while not filming as a strategy of method acting.
 De Bris was instead portrayed by Christopher Hewett, the first actor who read for the role.

-Once recent American Academy of Dramatic Arts graduate Lee Meredith was invited to audition, she was given the condition of knowing a Swedish accent.
-She borrowed a book from the AADA library to learn the accent, and won the role of Ulla with the screen test featuring the scene of her dancing.
+Recent American Academy of Dramatic Arts graduate Lee Meredith was invited to audition as Ulla on condition of being able to do a Swedish accent.
+She borrowed a book from the AADA library to learn the accent, and won the role with a screen test of the scene in which Ulla dances.
 Bancroft suggested her friend Andréas Voutsinas for the role of Carmen Ghia, feeling his thick Greek accent would fit.
 Brooks thought of Dick Shawn to play Lorenzo "L.S.D."
-Saint DuBois, and the actor accepted for both liking the part and having no work.
-Writer-director Mel Brooks is heard briefly in the film, his voice dubbed over a dancer singing, "Don't be stupid, be a smarty / Come and join the Nazi Party", in the song "Springtime For Hitler".
+Saint DuBois, and Shawn accepted because he liked the part and had no other work at the time.
+Brooks is heard briefly in the film, his voice dubbed over a dancer singing, "Don't be stupid, be a smarty / Come and join the Nazi Party", in the song "Springtime for Hitler".
 His version of the line is also dubbed into each performance of the musical, as well as the 2005 movie version.